rusty1s/pytorch_scatter/README.md

 ### Binaries

-We alternatively provide pip wheels for all major OS/PyTorch/CUDA combinations, see [here](https://data.pyg.org/whl).
+We provide pip wheels for all major OS/PyTorch/CUDA combinations, see [here](https://data.pyg.org/whl).

 #### PyTorch 2.6